 Sports and Activities

-Sports aficionados will find a world of opportunities.
 Go for tee time at award-winning, 18-hole golf courses, including Punta Espada in Cap Cana, Teeth of The Dog at Casa de Campo, and Playa Grande on the north coast.
-While in Santo Domingo, visit Cayacoa Golf Club for the day.
+While in Santo Domingo, you can also visit nearby Cayacoa Golf Club for the day.

 On the north coast, the beach town of Cabarete is the hotspot for year-round surfing and kitesurfing, its beaches lined with kitesurfing pros and certified schools.